top of page

 Limited Purpose Health Reimbursement Arrangements: Dental & Vision

-A Limited Purpose HRA will exclusively reimburse eligible dental and/or vision care expenses without the usual deductibles, exclusions and restrictions of a traditional group plan.
-The HRA may be paired with traditional dental and vision insurance to cover out-of-pocket expenses.
-This plan can also be combined with a Group Coverage HRA on the same benefit card for a streamlined participant experience.
+A Limited Purpose HRA reimburses eligible dental and/or vision expenses.
+It may be paired with traditional dental and vision insurance to cover out-of-pocket costs.
+This design can also be combined with a Group Coverage HRA and administered on a single benefit card for a streamlined participant experience.

 bottom of page